bdougie/check_the_docs/docs/setup-mcp.md

 # MCP Server Setup Guide

-This guide shows how to configure the Check Docs MCP server with different AI coding assistants.
+This guide shows how to configure the Check The Docs MCP server with different AI coding assistants.

 ## Claude Code (Claude Desktop)